cocoatoucher/CombineOperators/README.md

 <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square"/>
 </p>

-Combine Operators is an interactive tutorial/cheat sheet app that lets you play with Combine framework publishers.
-It can help you grasp basic concepts or if you are a beginner or refresh your memory during your further journey with the framework.
+Combine Operators is an interactive tutorial/cheat sheet app that you can download on the iOS App Store.
+It lets you play with Combine framework publishers and can help you grasp basic concepts if you are a beginner or refresh your memory during your further journey with the framework.

 With Combine Operators you can
 - Interact directly with underlying publisher instances through an intuitive UI.